Driver

 Hobbies: Mountain biking, racing

-With the Frikadelli Racing Team "Jules" celebrated a brilliant entry into the VLN in 2019.
+With the Frikadelli Racing Team "Jules" celebrated a brilliant entry into the NLS in 2019.
 Together with his driver colleague Hendrik von Danwitz, he was able to win the driver / team championship in the Porsche Cayman GT4 (Type 981).
-True to the motto "Never change a winning team", they competed again in this constellation in 2020/2021 and collected some podium successes in the Pro-Am category with the new Porsche 718 Cayman GT4 Clubsport (Type 982).
+True to the motto "Never change a winning team", they competed again in this constellation in 2020/2021 and collected some podium successes in the Pro-Am category with the Porsche 718 Cayman GT4 Clubsport (Type 982).

 • Klaus Abbelen